-The SCT has granted us the necessary permits to provide services in the entire Mexican territory.
-Some of our concessions require us to offer services in certain geographical areas where we do not currently provide services.
-With respect to those geographical areas in which we were required to provide such services by December 31, 2014, we have complied with such coverage requirements.
-If needed in the future, we may request extensions from the SCT (or the IFT) in order to comply with the terms of some of our concessions.
+The SCT granted Axtel the necessary permits to provide services in the entire Mexican territory.
+Some concessions may require the Company to offer services in certain geographical areas where it does not provide services.
+With respect to those geographical areas in which we were required to provide such services by December 31, 2015, we have complied with such coverage requirements.
+If needed in the future, the Company may request extensions from the SCT (or the IFT) in order to comply with the terms of some of its concessions.
 We may also be required to provide services in geographical areas where we may experience a low operating margin with respect to such services.
 If we do not obtain the necessary extensions when required, or if we are required to provide services in areas where we do not currently provide services or in geographical areas where we may experience a low operating margin with respect to such services, our results of operations and financial condition may be adversely affected.